yktoo/yktoo.com/content/blog/posts/0219/index.en.md

 * Pay a sizeable amount at the town-hall (currently € 821).
 * Participate in a "naturalisation ceremony".

-I've scored all these points: I've lived five years here, [passed the exam]({{< relref path="0187" lang="ru" >}}) back in 2012, respected the law and even forked out the extortionate fee.
+I've scored all these points: I've lived five years here, {{< a "0187" "passed the exam" "ru" >}} back in 2012, respected the law and even forked out the extortionate fee.

 Once the application is submitted, all you can do is wait.
 The official term for taking a decision is one year, and it was almost up—I've waited for eleven months.

-First I got a notification somewhere in January that my case was presented to His Majesty the King (yes, we've got a {{< intref "0184" "king now" >}}).
+First I got a notification somewhere in January that my case was presented to His Majesty the King (yes, we've got a {{< a "0184" "king now" >}}).
 The king has handled my case quite fast and in a few weeks I was notified by the immigration service that the last formality has to be fulfilled.

 ## Naturalisation Ceremony {#ceremony}